Pilou97/rock-n-rollup/doc/src/plugins/installer.md

 # Installer

 You may want to upgrade your kernel.
-The `Installer` plugin expose a function to install properly a new kernel.
+The `Installer` plugin exposes a function to install properly a new kernel.

 ```rust
 # extern crate rock_n_rollup;